-Study: New Year resolution is your best chance to quit smokingDecember 20th, 2013 in Health /
+Study: New Year resolution is your best chance to quit smokingDecember 20, 2013 in Medicine & Health / Health

 January is one of the best times to give up smoking, according to award-winning researchers who say New Year's resolutions can help you quit forever.